Minor in Business Administration

 Requirements

-- No more than 2 courses or 8.0 credits required by a student’s major may be counted towards this minor.
+- No more than 2 courses or 8.0 credits can be counted towards any additional major/minor/co-major or certificate.

 - No more than two transfer courses may be used to complete this minor.
-Transfer credits must be taken before matriculation at Drexel.
+Transfer credits must be taken before matriculated at Drexel.

 - Students should check the pre-requisites of all classes when selecting electives.
 It is the responsibility of the student to know pre-requisites.